Chen Xingxu: 2017–present: Rising popularity

 In 2017, Chen started to gain increased attention and popularity with his role as Yang Kang in the wuxia drama The Legend of the Condor Heroes, adapted from Jin Yong's novel of the same name.

 In 2019, Chen starred in the historical romance drama Goodbye My Princess, based on novel by Fei Wo Si Cun.
 The drama was a success and achieved a cult following.
 Chen received positive reviews for his portrayal of Gu Xiaowu/Li Chengyin, which led to increased popularity for him.
 He was then cast in modern drama The Best of Times, followed by military drama The Glory of Youth.

 In 2020, Chen starred in the romance fantasy web film The Enchanting Phantom, adapted from the 1987 film A Chinese Ghost Story.

 In 2023, he was in the fantasy drama The Starry Love with Landi Li, which showcased his acting and comedic talents as he played five different versions of the male lead character.

 In 2024, he starred as the titular boss in the romantic comedy My Boss with Zhang Ruonan.
 He also was the male lead Xiao Yicheng next to Victoria Song in the business romance Our Interpreter, which aired in January 2024 on Hunan TV.

+In 2026, Chen played the male lead Xiao Zhiyu opposite Lu Yuxiao in the urban romance drama Love Between Lines, which premiered on 09th January on iQIYI and DragonTV.
+Chen also starred as Gao Haiming in My Page in the 90s alongside Wang Yuwen which aired January 22 on Tencent.